 Variety of roles

-There are many voluntary roles in our libraries across different groups and activities.
-Most roles are available in each branch although opportunities in smaller libraries may be limited.
+There are a variety of voluntary roles in our libraries across different groups and activities.

 Most volunteers help with several activities while others choose to take on a specific role.